 Training and Support

-Through our work on behalf of people facing execution, we have developed high impact initiatives designed to strengthen families and combat individual risk factors associated with incarceration.
+Through our work on behalf of people facing execution, we have developed high impact initiatives designed to strengthen families and communities impacted by death penalty prosecutions and combat individual risk factors associated with incarceration.
 Our initiatives include a literacy initiative, Reading Across the Lines; a music mentorship program for youth, Music for the Masses; and a Family Services Initiative.